Does Your Child Have Pathological Myopia?

 About thirty percent of all patients are diagnosed at birth, and about sixty percent of cases occur between the ages of 6 and 13.
 As people age, pathological myopia continues to progress.
 It is critical to perform early eye exams of children at risk, because a failure to detect high myopia in young children can lead to amblyopia and further vision complications.

-What complications can be caused by pathological myopia?
+What are the complications of pathological myopia?

 - Myopic macular degeneration: as the eyeball stretches, the layers of tissue beneath the retina can develop cracks and atrophy.
 As a result, these cracks allow unhealthy blood vessels to grow, where they may hemorrhage and scar the retina in a way that is similar to what happens in wet macular degeneration; central vision loss may occur.